Aim of Unit 12 Physiological Principles for health and social care

 |LO3 Understand how routine data collected in health and social care informs the planning of care for individuals||explain the recording and use of routine measuresin health and socialcareassess how routine measures provideinformation about bodyfunctioningexamine how information about body functioningmay inform care planning forindividuals|

 |LO4 Be able to relate routine variations in body structure and functioning to care received by individuals.||explain how age may affect body structureand functioningassess the impact of common disorders onbody structure andfunctioningrelate the effects of common disorders and infection to thecareroutinelygiventoindividualsaffectedbythem.|

 - Unit 11: The Role of Public Health in Health and SocialCare

 - Unit 18: ComplementaryTherapies

 - Unit 29: HealthPromotion.

-This unit also has links with the National Occupational Standards in Health and Social Care.
+Unit 12 Physiological Principles for health and social care also has links with the National Occupational Standards in Health and Social Care.
 SeeAnnexe B for mapping.